Irfanbsse2060/emails-input/tests/TEST.md

 - Run the tests `npm run test`

-FYI, there is a video tests/assets folder about tests.
+FYI, there is a video under tests/assets folder about all tests are passing.

 NOTE: if you are facing any problem in installing cypress, please have a look at [cypress getting started ](https://docs.cypress.io/guides/getting-started/installing-cypress)